Background Image

 Details

 From railroads to car racing and leisure boating, Lake County has a long transportation history.
-Join us at the 10th annual Lake County History Symposium for the theme Planes, Trains and Automobiles: Lake County Transportation to hear local stories.
-Each day will feature three unique presentations, followed by engaging discussions and Q&A sessions with the speakers.
+Join us at the 10th annual Lake County History Symposium for the theme Planes, Trains and Automobiles: Lake County Transportation.
+Hear local stories from enthusiastic historians, students and individuals dedicated to sharing Lake County's past.
+Each day will feature insightful presentations, followed by engaging discussions and Q&A sessions with the speakers.

 FREE, but must register for each day you would like to attend.